 OVERVIEW: Philanthropy at Macy’s Inc. is directed toward arts and culture, education, the environment, HIV/AIDS, women’s health, and domestic violence.
-Giving flows through the Macy’s Foundation for programs operating on a national scale, and through the corporation for local-level programming.
+Grantmaking flows through the Macy’s Foundation for programs operating on a national scale, and through the corporation for local-level programming.

+The My Macy’s District Grants program was established in 2010.
+It funded $3.5 million in grants in 2015 and $1.5 million in 2016 to organizations across its five areas of focus.
 The My Macy’s District Grants not only give a lot, they give flexibly.
 Organizations can apply via either an “Event” application or a “Program” application.
 Both are useful for dance organizations.
-Macy’s defines the Event category to include performances; the Program category is for “ongoing program or general operations support.”
+Macy’s defines the Event category to include performances, and the Program category is for “ongoing program or general operations support.”

-Other corporate grantors speak often about their support of arts and culture in terms of audience outreach, diversity of storytelling and performers, and commitment to community; Macy’s, by contrast, doesn’t address any social contract at all, nor does it delve into what it looks for aesthetically from its arts and culture grantees.
+Other corporate grantors speak often about their support of arts and culture in terms of audience outreach, diversity of storytelling and performers, and commitment to community; Macy’s, by contrast, does not address any social contract at all, nor does it delve into what it looks for aesthetically from its arts and culture grantees.